 The Archaeological Museum of Mykonos, Greece: The Archaeological Museum of Mykonos was erected in 1902.
 The Museum was set up primarily to preserve the vestiges recovered from the Purification Pit which dates back to 426-425 B.C.
 This pit was unearthed in the year 1898 by renowned scholar D. Stavropoulos from the picturesque islet of Rheneia.
 The museum's elegant architectural feature was designed by the renowned architect, Alexandros Lykakis.
 The idea of the construction of the building which houses the museum was born by the Ministry of Education in collaboration with the Archaeological Society of Athens.

-✔ EXPLORE CHORA VILLAGE WITH A TOUR!
+✔ EXPLORE CHORA VILLAGE WITH US!

 Land for the project was made available by the Municipality of Mykonos.
 The museum's edifice is conspicuous by its distinct neoclassical features.
 The spacious room to the east of the museum was built in the year 1972 to make room for numerous additional historical relics and vestiges of the past.
 On display at the museum are countless intricately designed vases, some of which dates back to the prehistoric times.